adriangalilea/streamlit-shortcuts/README.md

 The GitHub Actions workflow will automatically create a new release and publish to PyPI.

 ## Contributors
+- @toolittlecakes
-- @toolittlecakes - Added 'Meta' modifier
+    - Added 'Meta' modifier
+- @quantum-ernest
-- @quantum-ernest - Improved usage ergonomics
+    - Improved usage ergonomics
+    - Keyboard hints
+- @taylor-ennen
-- @taylor-ennen - Fixed usage `flow` of code
+    - Fixed usage `flow` of code

 ## Credits
 Solution inspired by: